happyuc-project/webu.py/docs/providers.rst

     There are client specific APIs.
-If you are writing client agnostic code, in some situations you may want to know what ethereum implementation is connected, and proceed accordingly.
+If you are writing client agnostic code, in some situations you may want to know what happyuc implementation is connected, and proceed accordingly.

     The following retrieves the client enode endpoint verifying there is a connected provider: